liquidg3/liquidfire-forms/README.md

         type: 'string',
         form: {
             include: true|false, //should be included in form
-            hidden:  true|false, //will render as hidden element at bottom of form },
+            hidden:  true|false, //will render as hidden element at bottom of the form },
         options: {
             ... apollo property options ...